jekymin8232/vitalguardai-com/README.md

 # Burnout is inevitable.
 <img width="331" height="452" alt="최악이다" src="https://github.com/user-attachments/assets/d54ebe5b-6abf-4b86-882e-7e9a63aef7b7" />

 **I worked here for no less than ten years.
-I created cockroach-survival AI here.**
+I created cockroach-survival AI here.
+And I did it with only $100.**

 ### Even Bill Gates would likely have struggled in an environment like this.
 <img width="342" height="234" alt="빌게이츠도 힘들다" src="https://github.com/user-attachments/assets/dc40b802-2503-4998-abec-6eba01bbb499" />